AlgoSize/website/_portfolios/project-management.md

 <br/>
 ### Hybrid Methodologies: The Best of Both Worlds
 <br/>
 1. **Combining Agility with Structure**: Our hybrid methodologies merge the flexibility of Agile (such as Scrum and Kanban) with the predictability of traditional methods.
-This blend caters to the diverse nature of algorithm development projects, accommodating both the need for rapid iteration and the requirement for structured planning【1†researchgate.net】【5†linkedin.com】.
+This blend caters to the diverse nature of algorithm development projects, accommodating both the need for rapid iteration and the requirement for structured planning.
 <br/>
 2. **Scrum and Kanban for Algorithm Development**: Scrum provides a framework for managing complex software projects, while Kanban offers a more flexible approach to workflow management.
-This combination is particularly beneficial in algorithm development, where tasks vary in complexity and duration【1†researchgate.net】【6†exowanderer.medium.com】.
+This combination is particularly beneficial in algorithm development, where tasks vary in complexity and duration.
 <br/>
 <br/>
 ### Enhanced Git Repository Management